JoseDSanchezH/Configuring-Router-in-Cisco-Packet-Tracer-/README.md

 <img width="816" height="378" alt="image" src="https://github.com/user-attachments/assets/663afea9-fa19-4a56-a690-99ac0e099a8a" />

-8. I will now do the same thing for switch one's computers, which are PC0, PC1, and PC2, but input the IPV 4 address as 172.16.1.1.
+8. I will now do the same thing for switch1 computers PC0, PC1, and PC2, and the default gateway will be  172.16.1.1

 <img width="1202" height="670" alt="image" src="https://github.com/user-attachments/assets/51d63974-eb5a-4329-bb14-73096056c6a4" />